-The following is a summary of important provisions of the Equity Incentive Plan.
+The following is a summary of certain material provisions of the Equity Incentive Plan as it exists in its current form, which was last approved by Shareholders at a meeting held on August 28, 2018.
 It is not a comprehensive discussion of all of the terms and conditions of the Equity Incentive Plan.
 Readers are advised to review the full text of the Equity Incentive Plan to fully understand all terms and conditions of the Equity Incentive Plan.
 A copy of the Equity Incentive Plan can be obtained by contacting the Corporation's Corporate Secretary.